A tutorial on spatiotemporal partially observed Markov process models via the R package spatPomp: A spatiotemporal model of measles transmission

-Here, $N_{SE,\unit}(t)$, $N_{EI,\unit}(t)$, and $N_{IR,\unit}(t)$ denote the cumulative number of transitions, between the compartments identified by the subscripts, up to time $t$ in city $\unit$.
-When these are modeled as integer-valued, the system of differential equations has step function solutions.
-The recruitment of susceptible individuals into city $\unit$ is denoted by the counting process $N_{BS,\unit}(t)$.
-Here, $B$ denotes a source of individuals that can enter the susceptible population, primarily modeling births.
+Here, $N_{SE,\unit}(t)$, $N_{EI,\unit}(t)$, and $N_{IR,\unit}(t)$ are counting process corresponding to the cumulative number of individuals transitioning between the compartments identified by the subscripts.
+The recruitment of susceptible individuals into city $\unit$ is denoted by the counting process $N_{BS,\unit}(t)$, primarily modeling births.
 Each compartment also has an outflow, written as a transition to $D$, primarily representing death, which occurs at a constant per-capita rate $\mu$.
-The number of recovered individuals $R_\unit(t)$ in city $\unit$ is defined implicitly given the known census population $P_\unit(t)=S_\unit(t)+E_\unit(t)+I_\unit(t)+R_\unit(t)$. $R_\unit(t)$ plays no direct role in the dynamics, beyond accounting for individuals not in any of the other classes.
+The number of recovered individuals $R_\unit(t)$ in city $\unit$ is defined implicitly from $P_{\unit}(t)=S_{\unit}(t)+E_{\unit}(t)+I_{\unit}(t)+R_{\unit}(t)$. $R_{\unit}(t)$ plays no direct role in the dynamics, beyond accounting for individuals not in any of the other classes.